pinacai/PINAC_Workspace/README.md

 > [!NOTE]
-> This is the forthcoming **v2.1** iteration of the application, which is currently in the development phase.
-At this time, this version of the application have be some functionalities are missing.
+> This is the upcoming **v2.1** iteration of the application, which is currently in the development phase.
+At this time, certain functionalities are still in progress and may be missing from this version.

 <div align="center">